 Use Lead Notifications with other services

 It’s possible to integrate with your ESP or CRM and continue to use Lead Notifications at the same time.
-If you’re using a Drag & Drop form, simply keep the Lead Notifications integration active instead of deleting it.
+Simply keep the Lead Notifications integration active instead of deleting it.

 For more on adding additional integrations to a form, follow the steps here.

 Lead Notifications supports a limited selection of text-based fields.
 So, keep in mind when you use Lead Notifications with another integration, any custom fields you have added to a form from another integration may not be included in notification email messages but will still be sent to your integration.

 - Last Name

 - Phone Number

 - Zip Code

 Frequently asked questions